 The first name called was my own.
 My heart started pounding.
 As if in slow motion I approached the registrar, all the while willing one of the sides to call ‘challenge’.
 The bible was in my hand.
 I had to repeat the juror’s oath.
 I made my way to the jury box and took a seat.

 One by one each potential juror was called – many were challenged, most of whom had a look of relief on their faces.
 In the space of what must have been ten minutes, we were twelve.

 We were thanked and instructed to follow our minder.
 The trial would begin at 2pm.

-Lo and behold; I was on the jury for a trial involving the alleged serial rape of a minor.
+Lo and behold; I was on the jury for a criminal trial.